vinicunca/akar/docs/content/docs/2.pohon/1.getting-started/5.theme/components.md

     color: 'primary',
     variant: 'solid'
   }
-})
+});
 ```

 ## Customize theme

 You have multiple ways to customize the appearance of Pohon UI components, you can do it for all components at once or on a per-component basis.

-::note
+::caution
-Tailwind Variants uses [`tailwind-merge`](https://github.com/dcastil/tailwind-merge) under the hood to merge classes so you don't have to worry about conflicting classes.
+UnoCSS Variants doesn't support merging classes, so there's a possibility you might have the same class defined in multiple places or conflicting classes such as `p-1 px-5`.
+So it's your responsibility to ensure that the classes you define don't conflict with each other.
+One way to handle this is to use [UnoCSS Layers](https://unocss.dev/config/layers#layers-using-variants).
+There will be no implementation for merging classes based on [this comment](https://github.com/unocss/unocss/issues/2748#issuecomment-1902572595).
 ::

 ::tip
 You can explore the theme for each component in two ways:

 - Check the `Theme` section in the documentation of each individual component.
-- Browse the source code directly in the GitHub repository at [`src/theme`](https://github.com/nuxt/ui/tree/v4/src/theme).
+- Browse the source code directly in the GitHub repository at [`src/theme`](https://github.com/vinicunca/akar/tree/main/packages/pohon/src/theme).
 ::

 ### Global config